agungprsty/laravel-with-docker/README.md

 DB_USERNAME=admin
 DB_PASSWORD=admin
 ```
-5. Try to access the services in your browser
+1. Done!
+Let's to try to access the services in your browser
    - Laravel App: http://localhost:8110
    - phpMyAdmin: http://localhost:81012

-Tentu, berikut adalah versi singkat dalam bahasa Inggris:

 ---